 Why It’s Unusual: In 1828, Dahlonega was actually the site of the first major gold rush in the U.S., preceding the California gold rush by more than two decades.

-What Families Can Do: At the Dahlonega Gold Museum, visitors can learn about the area’s history via interactive exhibits and a safe with a 360-degree view of a gold coin collection, plus meet Miner Mike, an actual miner-tour guide who is beloved for his excellent storytelling.
+What Families Can Do: At the Dahlonega Gold Museum in Dahlonega, Georgia, visitors can learn about the area’s history via interactive exhibits and a safe with a 360-degree view of a gold coin collection, plus meet Miner Mike, an actual miner-tour guide who is beloved for his excellent storytelling.
 Or, visit nearby Crisson Gold Mine and Consolidated Gold Mines to pan for gold in hopes of striking it rich.

 Recommended Hotel: Holiday Inn Express Dahlonega